MAmojica/FunctionsErrorsProject/README.md

 This Solidity program is a simple program that demonstrates creating a token while implementing the require(), assert() and revert() statements.

-The contract has two functions:
+The contract has three functions:

-mint function
-burn function
+mint function, burn function, transfer function

 ## Getting Started